Looking for the best things to do in Istanbul?

 The Obelisk of Theodosius and the Serpentine Column

-The Obelisk of Theodosius and the Serpentine Column (or what remains of it) still stand in the square as reminders of past rulers and the glory days of the Hippodrome.
+The Obelisk of Theodosius and the Serpentine Column (or what remains of it) still stands in the square as reminders of past rulers and the glory days of the Hippodrome.

 Like Theodosius, Constantine endeavoured to raise the image of his new capital by erecting works of art in the centre of the Hippodrome.
 The Serpentine Column was commissioned to celebrate the victory of the Greeks over the Persians.

-The largest cathedral in the world for nearly a thousand years, it is considered one of the greatest architectural marvels and a masterpiece of Byzantine architecture.
+The largest cathedral in the world for nearly a thousand years, Hagia Sofia is considered one of the greatest architectural marvels and a masterpiece of Byzantine architecture.

-In a constant state of repair and restore, the spectacular interior will have you craning your neck in awe as soon as you walk in the door.
+In a constant state of repair and restoration, the spectacular interior will leave you in awe as soon as you walk in the door.

 The entire building still bears impressive representations from all of her inhabitants, from the mosaics and paintings of Jesus, Mary and the Saints to Islamic features such as the four minarets.